-Bylaw No. 2018-04 proposes to redistrict the subject lands from the ANC - Agricultural/Nature Conservation District to the AGG - Agricultural General District.
+Bylaw No. 2018-04 proposes to redistrict the subject lands from the ANC - Agricultural/ Nature Conservation District to the AGG - Agricultural General District.
 The purpose of the AGG District is to protect and enhance agricultural production while accommodating a range of supportive and compatible land uses.
-The Applicant has provided a development concept for the quarter section that proposes to subdivide the quarter in half, creating two approximately 80 acre parcels.
-The proposed agricultural lots are in keeping with the subdivision regulations of the AGG District.
+The Applicant has provided a development concept for the quarter section that proposes to subdivide the quarter in half, creating two approximately 80 acre parcels in accordance with the subdivision regulations of the AGG District.